Stories. We all have them. Our stories define us, for better…or not.

-From a purely scientific perspective, everything in nature - oceans and mountains, whales and humans, roses and weeds, viruses and cures - is a collaborative dance of subatomic particles.
+From a purely scientific perspective, everything in nature - oceans and mountains, whales and humans, roses and weeds, viruses and cures - is a collaborative dance of energy.
 A soulmate dance.

 Soulmate Dance was a personal blog, the story of a 50-something woman and a 50-something man meeting, falling in love, and deciding to Skip the Light Fandango together.
-(It’s never too late for love!)
-Blending our stuff – lives, families, furniture, baggage, stories.
-That can get interesting.
-Bemused musings about being a bride and a grandma simultaneously.
+And realizing that the story of love is far richer than *just* two people falling in love.

 It has been the story of being staggered by the beauty of women all around me dancing (and sometimes stumbling) through life – women who have lived and loved and laughed and cried, who have triumphed and suffered, who have soared and crashed and gotten up to live and love and laugh and cry some more.

 And love.
 It has been the story of Becoming Found by our own original wholeness and love - returning to love, living love, nurturing love, keeping the love alive.
 Warts-and-all love - loving your beloveds, loving your beautiful lived-in body and face, loving your inquisitive and sometimes tangled mind, loving your own precious soul.

 The whole thing is definitely a Dance of Life, learning to flow together and not step on too many toes real or metaphorical.
 Each of us learning the steps and making up a few of our own.